adambaranec/pulchra/docs.md

 *All parameters must not be floating-point numbers.*
 - mul **integer** - number of rows and columns is the same
 - mul **rows** **columns**
-# Using assets from the Internet
+# Using texture sources from the Internet
-- Perfect source of photos is e.g. [Wikimedia Commons](https://commons.m.wikimedia.org/wiki/Main_Page)
+- Perfect source of photos/videos is e.g. [Wikimedia Commons](https://commons.m.wikimedia.org/wiki/Main_Page)
 - If you want to use a particular photo, click "More details".
 - Find the URL of the photo (if you paste the URL to a new tab, you should see the photo only) and copy it.
 - That's it!
-The only current way to use assets is setting textures to models or background photo.
+The only current way to use assets is setting textures to your models or as a background photo/video.